List of captive orcas: Nalani

-Nalani is a female orca who currently resides at SeaWorld Orlando, where she was born on September 18, 2006.
+Nalani is a female orca who currently resides at SeaWorld Orlando, where she was born on 18 September 2006.
 Her parents are Katina and Taku (who is, due to inbreeding, also her brother).
 She is Katina's sixth calf, and was Taku's second.
 She is a very loving and curious youngster, but was very dependent on her mother in the first few years.
-She is learning fast, as she is used in shows regularly alongside Trua, Malia, and Katina.
-An easy way to identify Nalani is how plump she is.
-She's grown to be bulky, like her mom, has round eyepatches, and her dorsal fin curves slightly to the left.
+She is learning fast, as she is used in shows regularly alongside Trua, Malia and Katina.

 Orkid

-Orkid was born September 23, 1988, in SeaWorld San Diego, California.
+Orkid was born 23 September 1988, in SeaWorld San Diego, California.
 Orkid's parents are Kandu V (her mother), and Orky II (her father).
 She was the first orca born in the San Diego SeaWorld Park successfully.
 Orky II died only three days after Orkid was born.
 She was named Orkid, in memory of her father (most likely a combination of "Orky" and "kid").
 In August 1989, Kandu V charged Corky II during a live show.
-The blow broke Kandu V's jaw, and severed an artery in Kandu's head; apparently in an attempt to assert her dominance over Corky II.
+The blow broke Kandu V's jaw, and severed an artery in Kandu V's head; apparently in an attempt to assert her dominance over Corky II.
 As a result, she began spouting blood with every breath she took.
-Forty five minutes later Kandu V sank to the bottom of the pool and died, bleeding to death.
+Forty five minutes later Kandu V sank to the bottom of the pool and bled to death.
 Orkid witnessed this; for weeks after the incident, she would circle the tanks calling out and vocalizing.
-However, she was raised by Corky, and later befriended a male named Splash.
+However, she was raised by Corky II, and later befriended a male named Splash.
 Orkid has been artificially inseminated many times, but has never gotten pregnant.
 Orkid is highly intelligent (having been affectionately nicknamed by trainers the "Rocket Scientist") and knows hundreds of behaviors.
 Only the most senior trainers are to work with her, as she has shown aggression toward trainers in the past.
 After an incident in 2006 where she dragged a trainer to the bottom of the show pool, Orkid has been barred from performing waterworks with trainers.

 Sakari

-Sakari was born on January 7, 2010, at SeaWorld San Antonio.
+Sakari was born on 7 January 2010, at SeaWorld San Antonio.
 Her mother is Takara and her father is Tilikum.
 Siblings on her mother's side include Kohana, Trua and Kamea.
-"Sakari" is an Inuit language word meaning "sweet.
+"Sakari" is an Inuit language word meaning "sweet."